-Most banks offer IRAs as Certificates of Deposit(CDs).
-The CDs are protected by the FDIC for up to $250,000 total, if the bank were to fail.
-However, the rate of return on the CDs is generally much lower than the rate of return if you were to open an IRA at a brokerage firm.
-The investment portion of your bank may offer IRAs that are not CDs, but these funds are not guaranteed by the FDIC.
-The more secure the funds usually means that the rate of return is lower.
-A CD locks in a set rate of return for a specific period of time, when that period of time ends, you will need to roll the current CD into a new one, without drawing out any funds.
-The market rates may go up or down depending on the current economic conditions.
+Most banks offer IRAs as certificates of deposit (CDs).
+The CDs are insured by the FDIC for up to $250,000 per person, per bank, in case the bank were to fail.
+However, the rate of return on CDs is generally much lower than the rate of return if you were to open an IRA at a brokerage firm.
+Generally speaking, the more secure the investment, the lower the return.

 Other Retirement Savings Options